Conservative Party (UK): Foreign policy

+For much of the 20th century, the Conservative Party took a broadly Atlanticist stance in relations with the United States, Members of EU and NATO, favouring close ties with the United States and similarly aligned nations such as Canada, Australia, New Zealand, South Africa, Korea, Taiwan, Singapore and Japan.
+The Conservatives have generally favoured a diverse range of international alliances, ranging from the North Atlantic Treaty Organization (NATO) to the Commonwealth of Nations.
 The Conservatives have proposed a Pan-African Free Trade Area, which it says could help entrepreneurial dynamism of African people.
 The Conservatives pledged to increase aid spending to 0.7% of national income by 2013.
 They met this pledge in 2014, when spending on aid reached 0.72% of GDP and the commitment was enshrined in UK law in 2015.